Skip to Content

 Tina’s most recent book is The Imaginary Lives of James Pōneke.
 Her short story ‘Black Milk’ won the Pacific Regional Commonwealth Short Story Prize (2016).
 She co-edited an anthology of Māori and Pasifika short fiction, Black Marks on the White Page.
 Her first novel, Where the Rēkohu Bone Sings, was longlisted for the Dublin Literary Award and won the 2014 Ngā Kupu Ora Aotearoa Māori Book Award for Fiction, also won by her short story collection, Once Upon a Time in Aotearoa (2011).
 Tina is of Ngāti Tūwharetoa, Te Āti Awa, Ngāti Rangatahi, Pākehā and, according to family stories, Moriori descent.

 Elspeth predominately writes political theatre, especially short comedies that subvert the status quo.
-She is a two-time winner of the British Theatre Challenge international playwriting competition, a two-time invited playwright for Climate Change Theatre Action, a 2018 winner of the Westcliffe Colorado Center for the Arts International Playwriting Competition, and has received audience choice awards in Australia and New Zealand.
-Her short plays have been published in the USA, UK and Canada.
+She is a two-time winner of the British Theatre Challenge international playwriting competition, a three-time invited playwright for Climate Change Theatre Action, and has won festival awards in the USA, Australia and New Zealand, including Best Play at Pint Sized Plays New Zealand and outstanding curated script at the Stage-It 3 Festival, Florida, USA, in 2019.
+Her short plays have been published in the USA, UK, Canada and New Zealand.
+Elspeth received the Playwrights’ Association of New Zealand Outstanding Achiever award in 2018.

 Page authorised by Director, Student Administration